 I was finally motivated to head downstairs by a loud “WHOMP” sound, which turned out to be part of a large maple tree coming down on the rear of my house.

-Page 2 of 2 - Heading to the basement, with my 17-year-old daughter, Anna, hot on my heels, I noticed the wind was so strong it was trying to raise my garage door.
+Heading to the basement, with my 17-year-old daughter, Anna, hot on my heels, I noticed the wind was so strong it was trying to raise my garage door.
 As I attempted to keep the door closed, I discovered the rain runoff was overpowering my basement drain and water was running everywhere.

 By the time I found a way to pop the drain cover so it would take more water, the storm was essentially over.